Immersed Virtual Element Methods for Elliptic Interface Problems in Two Dimensions: Introduction

 with $\bff\in\bfH(\div; \Omega)$, where the operator $\text{curl}$ is for vector functions $\bfv=(v_1,v_2)^{\intercal}$ such that $\text{curl}~\bfv=\partial_{x_1}v_2 - \partial_{x_2}v_1$ while $\bcurl$ is for scalar functions $v$ such that $\bcurl~v = \left ( \partial_{x_2}v, - \partial_{x_1}v \right )^{\intercal}$ with ``$^{\intercal}$" denoting the transpose herein.
 The following jump conditions at the interface $\Gamma$ are imposed:

-In the equations \eqref{eq:problem-pde-interface} and \eqref{model}, the coefficients $\alpha$ and $\beta$ in $\Omega$ are assumed to be positive piecewise constant functions of which the locations of the discontinuity align with one another:
+\RG{In equations} \eqref{eq:problem-pde-interface} and \eqref{model}, the coefficients $\alpha$ and $\beta$ in $\Omega$ are assumed to be positive piecewise constant functions of which the locations of the discontinuity align with one another:

-Note that the two models above share the same parameter $\beta$ which can be interpreted from the perspective of de Rham complex.
-The proposed virtual spaces can inherit this kind of structure on each interface element.
-We refer to~\cite{2021Ji} for the mixed IFE methods for elliptic interface problems~\eqref{eq:problem-pde-interface}, i.e., $\bfH(\div)$ interface problems.
+Note that the two models above share the same parameter $\beta$ which can be interpreted from the perspective of de \RG{Rham complexes}.
+The proposed virtual element spaces can inherit this kind of structure on each interface element.

-Similar to the standard virtual spaces in the literature, our new $H^1$, $\bfH(\curl)$ and $\bfH(\div)$ virtual spaces admit the nodal and edge DoFs which make them conforming in the relative Sobolev spaces even if the interface exists and the parameters are discontinuous.
-Those DoFs also enable us to establish the global exact sequence and commutative diagrams
+Similar to the standard virtual element spaces in the literature, our new $H^1$, $\bfH(\curl)$ and $\bfH(\div)$ virtual element spaces admit the nodal and edge DoFs which make them conforming in their respective Sobolev spaces even with the presence of interface-cutted mesh and discontinuous parameters.
+These DoFs also enable us to establish the global exact sequence, and e.g., the following commutative diagrams

-See Sections \ref{subsec:SpaceNorms} and \ref{subsec:deRham} for definitions of spaces and operators.
+See Sections \ref{subsec:SpaceNorms} and \ref{subsec:IVE} for definitions of spaces and operators.

-Moreover, as subelements of elements are treated together through the jump conditions instead of independently as anisotropic polygons, it is highlighted that the coercivity can be established of which the hidden constants are independent of subelement shape.
-This property does not hold for virtual spaces defined only on subelements~\cite{2018CaoChen,chen2017interface}, where the coercivity constant may depend on the anisotropy of polygons or polyhedra, and refined analysis is needed to establish the robust error analysis.

 Constructing special shape functions by solving local problems to capture certain behavior of solutions can be traced back to the fundamental work of Babu\v{s}ka et al. in~\cite{1994BabuskaCalozOsborn,1983BabuskaOsborn}.
 In particular, for a 1D case, the basis functions in~\cite{1994BabuskaCalozOsborn,1983BabuskaOsborn} are the solutions of